phummelen/littertagger-docs/documentation/docs/en/08_Who-Are-We.md

 # Who are we?

-These are the 3 initiators of LitterApp:
+These are the 3 initiators of LitterApp, and some of its users:

 ## Fred Steenbergen